UC-SciTech/software-architecture-teaching-SLR/docs/readme.md

 # Systematic Project Documentation
 ### Software Architecture Teaching: A Systematic Review

-This repository contains documentation of the project and it is a work-in-progress.
+This repository contains documentation of the project and it is a work in progress.
 Resources will be added as and when the team members have final resources related to the project.

 ## Documentation Map
 - [docs](/docs)